Mathematical economics: Linear models

-along with two inequality systems expressing economic efficiency.
+along with two systems of inequalities expressing economic efficiency.
 In this model, the (transposed) probability vector $\vec{p}$ represents the prices of the goods, while the probability vector $\vec{q}$ represents the "intensity" at which the production process would run.
 The unique solution $\lambda$ represents the rate of growth of the economy, which equals the interest rate.
 Proving the existence of a positive growth rate and proving that the growth rate equals the interest rate were remarkable achievements, even for von Neumann.
 Von Neumann's results have been viewed as a special case of linear programming, where von Neumann's model uses only nonnegative matrices.
 The study of von Neumann's model of an expanding economy continues to interest mathematical economists with interests in computational economics.

 Input-output economics

 In 1936, the Russian–born economist Wassily Leontief built his model of input-output analysis from the 'material balance' tables constructed by Soviet economists, which themselves followed earlier work by the physiocrats.
 With his model, which described a system of production and demand processes, Leontief described how changes in demand in one economic sector would influence production in another.
 In practice, Leontief estimated the coefficients of his simple models, to address economically interesting questions.
 In production economics, "Leontief technologies" produce outputs using constant proportions of inputs, regardless of the price of inputs, reducing the value of Leontief models for understanding economies but allowing their parameters to be estimated relatively easily.
 In contrast, the von Neumann model of an expanding economy allows for choice of techniques, but the coefficients must be estimated for each technology.